Style, Scholarship, Success and Service

 10 minute interview

-Although it can be a little stressful, interview is definitely my favorite part of pageants!
+Although it can be a little stressful, interview is definitely my favorite part of the pageant!
 I love speaking in front of people and giving my opinions and insight on my dreams, aspirations and accomplishments.
+(And let’s face it, I love to talk.)
 The dress I wore was in honor of children with autism including my nephew with Autism Spectrum Disorder.
 Overall, my interview was AWESOME.
 Here are just some of the things I was asked!
 Try answering them without breaking a sweat.

 How do you feel about girls being drafted into the military at 18?

 It says here that you can say your ABC’s backwards in under three seconds.
-DO IT!
+CAN YOU DO IT?!
 (Btw, I did and I didn’t mess up.) #CrushedIt

 How can we teach others about children with Autism and make them more aware?